DBCL has a resident Caretaker. They are available for assistance from 8:00 AM to 6:00 PM or dusk, whichever comes earlier.

 As you drive into the DBCL grounds on your right are stations with at least two Pacific Bow Butt targets each at 20, 30, 40 and 50 yards.
 These two targets include one for crossbow and one for all other bow styles.
 This area is open all year round.

-Indoor shooting is possible all year round, as well, facilitated using video equipment that can be used any time with training verification.
-A Paper target league is held from October through March with a maximum distance of 20 yards in the club house basement.
+Indoor shooting is possible all year round, as well, facilitated using video equipment that can be used anytime with training verification.
+Our Indoor league uses both video and paper target.

 Contact the current Indoor and 3D archery chairmen listed in the Powderhorn, club monthly periodical, or website for current schedules.